awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    Output:

    ```
-   [ℹ]  using region us-west-2
+   [ℹ]  using region region-code
-   [ℹ]  setting availability zones to [us-west-2a us-west-2d us-west-2c]
+   [ℹ]  setting availability zones to [region-codea region-coded region-codec]
-   [ℹ]  subnets for us-west-2a - public:192.168.0.0/19 private:192.168.96.0/19
+   [ℹ]  subnets for region-codea - public:192.168.0.0/19 private:192.168.96.0/19
-   [ℹ]  subnets for us-west-2d - public:192.168.32.0/19 private:192.168.128.0/19
+   [ℹ]  subnets for region-coded - public:192.168.32.0/19 private:192.168.128.0/19
-   [ℹ]  subnets for us-west-2c - public:192.168.64.0/19 private:192.168.160.0/19
+   [ℹ]  subnets for region-codec - public:192.168.64.0/19 private:192.168.160.0/19
    [ℹ]  nodegroup "linux-ng" will use "ami-076c743acc3ec4159" [AmazonLinux2/1.14]
    [ℹ]  nodegroup "windows-ng" will use "ami-0c7f1b5f1bebccac2" [WindowsServer2019FullContainer/1.14]
    [ℹ]  using Kubernetes version 1.14
-   [ℹ]  creating EKS cluster "windows-cluster" in "us-west-2" region
+   [ℹ]  creating EKS cluster "windows-cluster" in "region-code" region
    [ℹ]  2 nodegroups (linux-ng, windows-ng) were included (based on the include/exclude rules)
    [ℹ]  will create a CloudFormation stack for cluster itself and 2 nodegroup stack(s)
-   [ℹ]  if you encounter any issues, check CloudFormation console or try 'eksctl utils describe-stacks --region=us-west-2 --name=windows-cluster'
+   [ℹ]  if you encounter any issues, check CloudFormation console or try 'eksctl utils describe-stacks --region=region-code --name=windows-cluster'
-   [ℹ]  CloudWatch logging will not be enabled for cluster "windows-cluster" in "us-west-2"
+   [ℹ]  CloudWatch logging will not be enabled for cluster "windows-cluster" in "region-code"
-   [ℹ]  you can enable it with 'eksctl utils update-cluster-logging --region=us-west-2 --name=windows-cluster'
+   [ℹ]  you can enable it with 'eksctl utils update-cluster-logging --region=region-code --name=windows-cluster'
    [ℹ]  3 sequential tasks: { create cluster control plane "windows-cluster", 2 parallel sub-tasks: { create nodegroup "linux-ng", create nodegroup "windows-ng" }, install Windows VPC controller }
    [ℹ]  building cluster stack "eksctl-windows-cluster-cluster"
    [ℹ]  deploying stack "eksctl-windows-cluster-cluster"